Kiki1022/kshah_sinatra_project/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/Kiki1022/kshah_sinatra_project (basically ur link to github project)
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct https://github.com/Kiki1022/kshah_sinatra_project/blob/main/CONTRIBUTING.md

 License
 The gem is available as open source under the terms of the MIT License https://opensource.org/licenses/MIT

+Code of Conduct
+Everyone interacting in the SinatraRSSReader project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the Code of Conduct https://www.contributor-covenant.org/version/1/4/code-of-conduct/